lyt1x/1v1lolbooster/README.md

 ## History

-  In late 2020 or early 2021, I was learning about the Python requests library, network activity, and how to manipulate it through coding.
+  In early 2021, I was learning about the Python requests library, network activity, and how to manipulate it through coding.
 I tested these techniques on various websites, and 1v1.lol was no exception.
 After completing a ranked match, I discovered that a single GET request was sent to the server, so I experimented with replicating and sending that request myself... and it worked.
 However, I soon realized that auth tokens expire, prompting me to find a method to retrieve the refresh token from the Google account linked to 1v1.lol, which allowed access to a new auth token.
 At that stage, I had developed a flawless booster that could run indefinitely, all that remained was to visualize the process in the command prompt and explore other requests that could potentially be exploited

 ## What I Gained From This Script